Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 While the model is loading, you can see the status and the progress bar on the bottom.

+To refresh the blob list, for example after a model is converted, press the "Refresh" button on the top.

 ## 3. Visualize the model

 ![Rendering View](media/renderingview.png)